Activists: Belarus Olympian plans to seek asylum in Poland

 A spokeswoman for the Belarus Olympic team did not respond to a request for comment.

-In May, Belarussian authorities diverted a passenger plane to Minsk — and pulled journalist and activist Raman Pratasevich and his Russian girlfriend off the flight.
+The standoff over Tsimanouskaya comes just months after the dramatic diversion of a passenger plane flying between two EU countries.
+Belarusian authorities ordered the plane to land in Minsk — and pulled journalist and activist Raman Pratasevich and his Russian girlfriend off the flight.

 The elder Lukashenko maintained that there was a bomb threat against the plane and that’s why a fighter jet was scrambled to force it to land, but the move was roundly criticized by Western leaders.